Where We Be

 crossed paths with many other frustrated people during

-without having to resort to the emergency doors!
+without having to resort to the emergency exit!

 The hike to Rob Roy Glacier is one of the best near Wanaka